jclxx/xero-helloworld-php/README.md

 * You choose which organisation's information is connected to this app
 * Only a single organisation's accounts are connected to this app
 * Xero generates a "consumer key", a 30-character ID for this application
-* You upload the certificate to the app page, which Xero confusingly calls the "Public Key"
+* You upload the certificate to the app page
 * You download the consumer key and tell it to your program
 * When the program runs, it says which app it wants with the consumer key, and encrypts it with the private key
-* Xero sees which app is required, and checks the validity of the sender by checking the transmitted information with the public key
+* Xero sees which app is required, and checks the validity of the sender by checking the transmitted information with the public key certificate

 The consumer key is just an unguessable identifier for the app, not particularly secret.
 You can change the consumer key at any